The Garden Grazer

 Serving

-Garnish: Top your bowl with vegan parmesan cheese, pine nuts, or herbs like basil or fresh parsley before serving if desired.
+Garnish: Top your bowl with Vegan Parmesan Cheese, pine nuts, or herbs like basil or fresh parsley before serving if desired.
 (Or salt and black pepper to taste if needed.)
 If you like it spicy, sprinkle on some red pepper flakes.

 Pairing: This pasta is great served on its own, with a side salad, or toasted sourdough bread.